-This problem solving test evaluates candidates' ability to define problems and analyze data and textual information to make correct decisions.
+This Problem Solving test evaluates candidates' ability to define problems and analyze data and textual information to make correct decisions.
 This test helps you identify candidates who use analytical skills to evaluate and respond to complex situations.
-View full test description • Creating and adjusting schedules • Interpreting data and applying logic to make decisions • Prioritizing and applying order based on a given set of rules • Analyzing textual and numerical information to draw conclusions CorrectIncorrectNot answered Tinished in 00:07:32 out of 00:10:00 Attention to detail (textual) 96th percentile 91% raw score This attention to detail test evaluates candidates' ability to pay attention to textual detail while processing information.
-This test helps you identify candidates who can thoroughly and carefully handle intricate processes using analytical skills.
-So View full test description · Matching information Filtering information • Comparing statements for differences • Checking the consistency of information
+View full test description • Creating and adjusting schedules • Interpreting data and applying logic to make decisions • Prioritizing and applying order based on a given set of rules • Analyzing textual and numerical information to draw conclusions CorrectIncorrectNot answered $\bar{ \bigcirc \hspace{-0.07in}\rule[-0.25in]{0.07in}\rule{0.07in}{0.07in}}$ Finished in 00:08:54 out of 00:09:00 Attention to Detail (Textual) 83rd percentile 75% raw score This Attention to Detail (Textual) test evaluates candidates' attention to textual detail while processing information.
+This test helps you identify candidates who can thoroughly and carefully handle intricate processes.
+View full test description • Matching information • Filtering information • Comparing statements for differences

+93rd percentile

+83% raw score

+CorrectIncorrectNot answered

+Problem Solving

+• Checking the consistency of information

+(7) Finished in 00:11:00 out of 00:12:00